What is infertility?

 - Fertility drugs to release more eggs each month and increase your chances of fertilisation

-- Intrauterine insemination to help increase chance of fertilization by introducing sperm directly into the uterus
+- Intrauterine insemination to help increase chance of fertilisation by introducing sperm directly into the uterus

-- Assisted Reproductive technology or In Vitro Fertilization (IVF) involves stimulating egg production then removing eggs from your ovaries to be fertilised in the laboratory with your partner’s sperm (or donor sperm).
+- Assisted Reproductive technology or In Vitro Fertilisation (IVF) involves stimulating egg production then removing eggs from your ovaries to be fertilised in the laboratory with your partner’s sperm (or donor sperm).
 Once the eggs have developed into embryos, they are implanted into your uterus.
-You may need several attempts but the success rate increases each time
+You may need several attempts at IVF which can be an expensive undertaking.

 4. Alternative remedies

 - Acupuncture, an ancient Chinese remedy, can help couples through fertility problems, by stimulating chemicals that instil wellbeing and possibly the release of neurotransmitters and neurohormones in the brain, also helping blood flow to reproductive organs

 - Clinical hypnotherapy is used to reduce stress, increase confidence and instil a sense of control to maximise chances of conceiving naturally

 - Naturopathic treatments include using herbs, nutrition, detoxification and stress control to address fertility problems

 Having a child is one of our most basic instincts and being unable to do so can launch a couple onto a rollercoaster ride through a range of emotions.
 The IVF process can also be long and difficult but there are a range of counselling and support services available to help you through.
 Early referral is best when the woman is older, if there are background health problems including recurrent miscarriages or where genetic conditions are an issue.